Kogyan99/rsschool-cv/cv.md

    points = points + 1;
    }

    alert("You received "+points+" out of 1");
-6. I have a conversational practice in English and Russian.
+6. I rate my knowledge of English as 7/10.